JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Wireless LAN - Autonomous Access Points, Controller-based APs.md

 	- Simpler Networks:
 		- Ideal for small or medium-sized networks where the number of APs is limited and manual configuration is feasible
 	- Local Configuration:
-		- Each AP is configured separately, which
+		- Each AP is configured separately, which gives network administrators direct control over each device
+- How?
+	- They broadcast a single SSID (Service Set Identifier) and handle